 Brisbane Parking Taskforce

-In June 2014, Lord Mayor Graham Quirk established the independent Brisbane Parking Taskforce (the Taskforce) to advise Council how to respond to parking issues and to best manage on-street parking in the future.
-The Parking Guide to Brisbane was updated as a result of this Taskforce.
+In June 2014, Lord Mayor Graham Quirk established the independent Brisbane Parking Taskforce (the Taskforce) to advise Brisbane City Council on how to respond to parking issues and best manage on-street parking in the future.

 The Taskforce included representatives from RACQ, P&C’s Queensland, National Retail Association, Multicap, Taxi Council Queensland, Transport Workers Union, Chamber of Commerce and Industry Queensland, Parking Australia and Brisbane Transport.

 The Brisbane Parking Taskforce delivered its report in December 2014.
 As of June 2017, all 55 recommendations in the Parking Taskforce Report have been implemented, with a status of completed or incorporated into a range of outcomes now being progressed as separate funded projects.